yairm210/Unciv/Uniques.md

 In the json files, this looks something like `"uniques": ["Requires a [Market] in all cities", "Cost increases by [30] per owned city"]`.

 As seen in the above example, in order to provide flexibility and generalization, Uniques have certain *parameters*, marked by the fact that they are inside square braces.
 These parameters can be changed, and the game will recognize the text inside them and act accordingly.

+### Generated Documentation

+This part of the wiki is human-edited and partially out of date.
+However, we now have automatically generated documentation, complete for all Uniques that have been updated to the new UniqueType system.
+[It is part of the main source tree](/yairm210/Unciv/blob/master/docs/uniques.md).

 ### Unique locations